Do you want more followers? Imagine this:

 Just hours after a $10 payment, my post was live.

 The post got 6,000+ likes and 21 comments.
 I estimate I gained an additional 200-270 followers above my normal growth rate over three days.
-But as a data junkie, here is a fun insight comparison of my original post and the shared account’s post (they were kind enough to sent a screenshot).
+But as a data junkie, here is a fun insight comparison of my original post and the shared account’s post (they were kind enough to send a screenshot).

 The share account I used has 522,000 followers.
 At the time, I had 86,000 followers.
-My post received 1,100 less likes, but reached 40,000 more accounts, had 450+ more saves, 23 more private message shares, and had 180+ more comments.
+My post received 1,100 fewer likes, but reached 40,000 more accounts, had 450+ more saves, 23 more private message shares, and had 180+ more comments.
 I gained a couple hundred more followers, but the engagement on my own account is clearly more genuine.

 Now, the share account in this example was very generous in supplying the analytics for this post, and I will not provide their name as an account to avoid.
 They were professional, prompt, and still provided a service that was beneficial.
 If I had only 300 followers and was suddenly up to 570 over a couple of days, the $10 would feel worth it.